SimonLermen/simonlermen.github.io/_posts/2023-01-18-SVD-on-Decision-Transformers.markdown

 ## SVD on larger models like GPTJ-6b

 I also tried to apply the SVD method to larger models like gptj-6b both before and after finetuning.
 [Here is a notebook in the repo](https://github.com/DalasNoin/SVDInterpretTransformer/blob/main/svd_directions/gptj-6b.ipynb).
 While Conjecture used SVD on a gpt2-sized model in the original post, it appears that the SVD technique works significantly worse with larger models.
-I believe one of the reasons if the increased residual embeddings size of the tokens from 1024 to 4096 from gpt2 to gptj, making it significantly harder to achieve a high cosine similarity between two vectors.
+I believe one of the reasons is the increased residual embedding size of the tokens from 1024 to 4096 from gpt2 to gptj, making it significantly harder to achieve a high cosine similarity between two vectors.

 ## Code